 The National Australian Hepatitis C Virus (HCV) Point-of-Care Testing Program is one of the first globally to evaluate scale-up of point-of-care HCV testing and treatment across settings, providing critical information on this approach to reach WHO's goal to eliminate HCV by 2030.
-This study evaluated the impact theory of the National Program to elucidate the essential components, processes, and intended impacts of the program.
+This study evaluated the impact theory of the National Program to elucidate its essential components, processes, and intended impacts.